FraPagano/Mobile-Robot-Simulator-Controllers-/README.md

 		return
 ```

 A concept that I want to point out is the that the achievement of the goal implies a cancel of such goal.
-So, I had to use a flag (`bool achieved`) to differentiate the case in which a goal was achieved (in this case the cacel request of an already canceled goal may cause an error, so I avoided to send the cancel request to the action server) and the case in which the user decides to send a cancel request before the goal achievement (making the code to send a cancel request to the server).
+So, I had to use a flag (`bool achieved`) to differentiate the case in which a goal was achieved (in this case the cacel request of an already canceled goal may cause an error, so I avoided to send the cancel request to the action server) and the case in which the user decides to send a cancel request before the goal achievement (in this case we must send a cancel request to the server).

 This is a piece of code about the differentiation that I just pointed out:
 ```python